-How is spinal muscular atrophy inherited?
+Is spinal muscular atrophy genetic?

 Spinal muscular atrophy is an autosomal recessive disease, which means that for a individual to be at risk, he or she must inherit 1 mutated SMN1 gene from each parent.
 If a child inherits only 1 mutated SMN1 gene, they are considered a “carrier,” but usually do not have symptoms of spinal muscular atrophy.